More access to Crown Land

 To identify Crown land abutting Victorian rivers and lakes, check out MapShare Vic via the link below.
 Remember, the public can legally access licenced and unreserved Crown land, however leased Crown land does not provide public access.

-Click here to learn more about the Bill, including what the Bill will do, how the policy will be implemented, where camping is expected to occur as a result of the changes and how farm biosecurity issues will be managed.
+Click here for further information on how the policy will be implemented, where camping is expected to occur as a result of the changes and how farm biosecurity issues will be managed.